Developing College Readiness

 • Developing critical knowledge and skills

-WISD strongly encourages educators to make equitable access a guiding principle for their AP programs by giving all willing and academically prepared students the opportunity to participate in AP.
+WISD strongly encourages educators to make equitable access a guiding principle for their AP programs by allowing all willing and academically prepared students to participate in AP.

 Preparation for PreAP, AP, and Dual Credit Courses